Question not listed? Contact us at email@example.com.

 Are there part-time jobs available for students on-campus?

 Yes!
 Nearly every department on campus employs student workers for positions including desk staff, student assistants, and more!
-Have your student drop by the Career Development Center to ask about part-time jobs on campus.
+Have your student drop by the University Career Center to ask about part-time jobs on campus.
 Some popular areas of employment include the Student Recreation Center, UofL Libraries, and Campus Housing.

 How popular is Greek life on campus?